ruslo/CGold/docs/tutorials/variables/regular.rst

   :language: shell
   :emphasize-lines: 3,12

-you can see that regular CMake variable ``abc`` created from scratch each time
+You can see that regular CMake variable ``abc`` created from scratch each time

 .. literalinclude:: /examples/usage-of-variables/cache-vs-regular/configure.log
   :language: shell
   :emphasize-lines: 4,6,13,15

-and cache variable ``xyz`` need to be created only once and reused on second run
+And cache variable ``xyz`` need to be created only once and reused on second run

 .. literalinclude:: /examples/usage-of-variables/cache-vs-regular/configure.log
   :language: shell